hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** Sometimes you only want to trade in one direction based on market analysis.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 4 gives us directional control with two simple boolean switches.
+Allow Buy and Allow Sell let you enable or disable long and short positions independently.
+This is incredibly useful when you have a directional bias on the market.
+For example, if you believe we're in a strong bull market, you can disable sells and only take buy trades.
+This flexibility allows you to adapt the EA to different market conditions without changing any code."

 ```mql5
 input group "=== Trade Direction ==="
 // These switches allow directional bias trading